 04. Just one more thing...

 One type of client who doesn't communicate well is known as 'The Columbo'.
-Like the fictional detective, this client initially seems kind – but once your inbox starts erupting with dozens of update requests, you'll realise they indulge in circumstantial speech that meanders to the point, and the closest thing they know to a full stop is the phrase: "Just one more thing..."
+Just like the fictional detective, this client initially seems kind, but once your inbox starts erupting with dozens of update requests, you'll realise they indulge in circumstantial speech that meanders to the point, and the closest thing they know to a full stop is the phrase: "Just one more thing..."

 05. This looks great – but can you add this image from Google please?